LeSnack/face-generation-gan-model/README.md

 The GAN consists of a Generator and a Discriminator, both implemented as convolutional neural networks.

--   The Generator takes a random noise vector as input and generates a 64x64 RGB image.
+-   The Generator takes a random noise vector as input and generates a 128x128 RGB image.
--   The Discriminator takes a 128x128 RGB image as input and classifies it as real or fake.
+-   The Discriminator takes a 128x128 RGB image as input and classifies it as real or fake after transforming the image to a 1x1x1 scalar.

 ## Results